 Contracting with the Department of Defense is a great opportunity to grow your manufacturing business.
 However, before landing your first contract with the DoD, you’ll need to meet a slew of regulatory compliance requirements.
 For manufacturing firms new to the game and with no expertise in this area of business, these requirements pose a real challenge.
 While manufacturing firms who have experience working with the DoD have some advantage, failing to keep up with recent changes can still prove disastrous--in some cases even result in them losing their contracts.

-The Cybersecurity Maturity Model Certification (CMMC) is a recently announced regulatory process which will be in full effect some time in late 2020.
-This new regulation is created to supplement the DFARS and NIST 800-171 regulations for the careful handling of controlled unclassified information (CUI).
+The Cybersecurity Maturity Model Certification (CMMC) is a regulatory process which has been in full effect since 2020, with CMMC 2.0 recently being published and rolled out.
+This regulation is created to supplement the DFARS and NIST 800-171 regulations for the careful handling of controlled unclassified information (CUI).

-The CMMC will fully replace self-certification in determining which DoD contract bidders are compliant with the standards set by the NIST 800-171.
-The process will require companies contracting with the DoD to coordinate with an independent accredited third party auditor to acquire this certification.
+The CMMC 2.0 will fully replace self-certification in determining which DoD contract bidders are compliant with the standards set by the NIST 800-171.
+The process will require companies contracting with the DoD to coordinate with an independent accredited third-party auditor to acquire this certification.

-Starting in late 2020 (though a delay to early 2021 may be expected due to COVID-19), any business that contracts with the DoD, or subcontracts with a business that sells to the DoD, will need to be CMMC certified.
-Businesses that deal with or generate CUI will need at least a Level 3 CMMC certification.
+Any business that contracts with the DoD, or subcontracts with a business that sells to the DoD, will need to be CMMC 2.0 certified.

-There are five levels of CMMC certification ranging from Level 1 (basic cybersecurity hygiene) up to Level 5 (advanced and progressive cybersecurity hygiene).
-Contractors dealing with CUI will need to be certified at Level 3 or above.
+There are three levels of CMMC 2.0 certification.
 This will require reviews of current cybersecurity controls, a gap analysis, and stringent adherence to the matching NIST SP 800-171 requirements.

 For more information on CMMC certification levels and which certification level your company needs to acquire, check out this article.

-In order to get certified, you have to pass a CMMC audit for the specific certification level you’re trying to reach (and all levels that precede that).
-This audit will be conducted by a CMMC Third Party Assessment Organization (C3PAOs).
-A regularly updated list of those organizations and individuals will be posted on the CMMC Accreditation Body website.
-There will also be a CMMC marketplace that will allow organizations access to a list of approved C3PAOs.
+In order to get certified, you have to pass a CMMC 2.0 audit for the specific certification level you’re trying to reach (and all levels that precede that).
+This audit will be conducted by a CMMC 2.0 Third Party Assessment Organization (C3PAOs).
+There will also be a CMMC 2.0 marketplace that will allow organizations access to a list of approved C3PAOs.

-To be fully prepared for your CMMC audit, you’ll want to keep your eye on updates as the CMMC process gets rolled out.
 Appointing someone from your organization to be your designated CMMC leader would be a smart move.
 Your appointed CMMC leader will then be responsible for keeping up with updates, scrutinizing each area of your cybersecurity hygiene, and identifying your company’s preparedness for an audit.
-Needless to say, that person will also need to be fully equipped with everything there is to know about the CMMC requirements, so make sure that they read our guide to CMMC compliance requirements.
+Needless to say, that person will also need to be fully equipped with everything there is to know about the CMMC 2.0 requirements, so make sure that they read our guide to CMMC compliance requirements.